Teaching the Winter Olympics across the Australian Curriculum

 • AC9S4U04 – Properties of materials

-• AC9S3U04 – investigate the observable properties of solids and liquids
+• AC9S3U04 – Investigate the observable properties of solids and liquids

 Winter sports offer natural entry points into physics and chemical science.
 ClickView’s explanatory videos can help students visualise concepts like friction, gravity, and momentum.